 When & Where

-Park People is an independent charity that builds stronger communities by animating and improving parks, placing them at the heart of life in the city.
+Park People is an independent charity that builds strong communities by animating and improving parks, placing them at the heart of life in the city.
 As Canada’s first citywide park organization, we’re leading a renaissance for our parks, built around a simple principle: when communities get involved, parks get better.
-Sign up for e-mail updates from Park People.